HatTrickLabs/txt/README.md

 ##### Notes:
 - An each block bound to a *falsy* value (null or empty) will result in no block content rendered.
 - *{#each}* tags work on any object that implements the *System.Collections.IEnumerable* interface.
 - The $ reserved varible always references the root value of local scope (*this*).
-The value of $ changes every time scope changes and can be used within any template tag..
+- The value of $ changes every time scope changes and can be used within any template tag.
-- the ..\ operator can be used to walk the scope chain.
+- The ..\ operator can be used to walk backwards through scope chain.
+- Whithin the *{#each}* block from the example in this section, a tag can reference the outer each block scope by walking back one level *{..\Employeee}*.
+Declaring variables is a better way of accessing outer scope and is described in detail within the next section.

-### Variable Declaration, Assignment/Reassignment and Usage
+### Variable Declaration, Assignment/Re-assignment and Usage
 The variable declaration tag is used to declare and store a local variable.  *{?var:xyz=$.Name}* declares a local variable named xyz and sets it's value to $.Name *(this.Name)*.
 The assignment portion of the variable declaration tag is optional.
 The variable declaration tag *{?var:abc}* simply declares a variable and leaves the value equal to null.
 Once a variable has been declared it can be reassigned via the variable reassignment tag *{?:xyz = "hello"}*.
 The *var* keyword is left out when reassigning.

 ##### Data: